albertum1/xray-image-classification/readme_proto.md

 # Project
-For this project, our objective is to classify chest x-ray images by first training a Convoluted Neural Network and then predict the image to have pneumonia or not.
+For this project, our objective is to classify chest x-ray images by first training a Convoluted Neural Network and then predict the image to have pneumonia or not. <br>

+When a patient is suspected to have pneumonia after clinical examination, it's acceptable to request a chest x-ray.
+Chest x-rays are useful when diagnosing pneumonia because it's quick, easy, and it can show doctors more than a clinical examination.

+# Business Case:
+1. Who is this applicable to?
+    - Doctors
+    - Students
+2. What are we trying to identify?
+    - Classify patients to have pnuemonia, given their x-rays.
+    - Differences of images that the CNN model has classified:
+        - correctly (True Positives and True Negatives)
+        - incorrectly (False Positives and False Negatives)

 # Table of Contents
 IMG -- contains images created for EDA

 # Data
 The original dataset can be found [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) <br>